Pete Worden: Innovations

 Worden was a key early innovator and proponent in the area of small satellites.

 While at BMDO and its predecessor SDIO he played major roles in development of the DC-X and the Clementine mission.
 Clementine was a relatively small, low-cost, and rapidly developed satellite ostensibly developed to test sensor and propulsion technology for missile interceptors.
 Clementine mapped the Moon and travelled on towards the near-Earth asteroid 1620 Geographos (though it did not achieve that final goal).
 Worden also instituted and championed innovative management and engineering techniques while at BMDO, including rapid prototyping, "build a little test a little", a "badgeless" work environment, and a flat organizational structure.

 More recently, after becoming NASA Ames Research Center director, he actively developed Ames' capability for rapid prototyping of small spacecraft.
 He also "engineered" innovative agreements between NASA Ames and a variety of private sector and public sector partners.
 Recognizing the critical importance of revitalizing NASA (and the whole U.S. aerospace sector), he consistently and actively recruited and empowered younger workers, as well as workers from other agencies and other countries.

 International Space University

-Worden is actively involved in the International Space University (ISU), where, as of 2009, he was a guest teacher in the ISU Space Studies Program (formerly Summer Session Program).
+Worden is actively involved in the International Space University (ISU), where, as of 2009, he was a guest teacher in the ISU Space Studies Program (SSP), formerly Summer Session Program.
 His support led to the selection of NASA Ames as the host for the 2009 ISU SSP program in the months July and August 2009.